wpdas/yeager-ai-web3-integration/README.md

 yarn start
 ```

+This command will start both the backend and the frontend.
+The app should now be accessible in your local development environment here: [**http://localhost:3000**](http://localhost:3000).

 ### Production API:

 The production API is hosted at `https://yeager-ai-web3-integration.onrender.com`.
 To check the health of the API, you can run: